CZ-NIC/knot/doc/reference.rst

 - ``none`` - Never publish any CDS or CDNSKEY records in the zone.
 - ``delete-dnssec`` - Publish special CDS and CDNSKEY records indicating turning off DNSSEC.
+- ``rollover`` - Publish CDS and CDNSKEY records only in the submission phase of KSK rollover.
 - ``always`` - Always publish CDS and CDNSKEY records for the current KSK.

 *Default:* always